RyH9/NLP-Topic-Extraction/readme.md

-# NLP: Takehome 5
+# NLP: Takehome 5 - Topic Extraction

-This Python project performs topic extraction on a set of ~1000 given emails.
+This Python project performs topic extraction on a set of ~1000 given emails (included in .zip format).
 In addition, it performs featurization using three methods: Word2Vec, FAST, and CBOW, to compare their performance in seperating similar terms.

 ## Preprocessing